cliff-rosenberg/10-Team_Profile_Generator/README.md

 ## Testing-

-  Testing of the app's Objects is provided by the Jest testing suite.
-Makes sure Jest is installed, then tyep "npm test" to run through the Object testing.
+  Testing of the app's Objects is provided by the [Jest](https://jestjs.io/) testing suite.
+Makes sure Jest is installed, then type 'npm test' to run through the Object testing.

 ## Additional Info-